stanislawraczk/PPO/README.md

 # PPO implementaion

 ## Purpose
-### This repository a PPO implemantion to be used in my masters thesis.
-Implemantion is functional and tested on gymnasium enviroments e.g. Walker2d and Pendulum
+### This repository is a PPO implemantion to be used in my masters thesis.
+Implemantion is tested on gymnasium enviroments e.g. Walker2d and Pendulum

 ### Trained model for walker2d